anthonyjshaw/whodunnit/README.md

 # Whodunnit?

 There's been a murder!
-Use the clues adn your own investigative skills to find the culprit.
+Use the clues and your own investigative skills to find the culprit.

 ## About